bioinformaticsdotca/HT-Biology_2017/Pathways/module6_lab/module_6_lab.md

    ●	Click on the sequence logo to zoom in on it.

-   ●	What are the potential target genes for this TF? (**Tip**: look at the ‘Target Name’ column).
+   ●	What are the potential target genes for this TF? (**Tip**: look at the ‘Target Name’ column at the bottom right of the result panel, red font).

    ●	**Tip**: some explanation about the results are located at the end of this document and in more detail in the iRegulon reference paper.

-8)	Explore the enrichment results in the Tracks tab.
-It is a list of all ChIP-seq datasets (or “tracks”) sorted by strongest enrichment from genes inour network.
+8)	Explore the enrichment results in the **Tracks** tab.
+It is a list of all ChIP-seq datasets (or “tracks”) sorted by strongest enrichment from genes in our network.

    ●	Select the  ‘Tracks’ tab of the ‘Results Panel’.

-   ●	Find a ‘ClusterCode’ assigned to more than one track.
-What is the name of the associated TF?
+   ●	Find a ‘ClusterCode’ assigned to more than one track (eg the cluster T4 corresponds to 2 tracks).
+What is the name of the associated TF ('Transcription Factor Name')?

    ●	What is the difference between the two tracks?

    ●	Compare and contrast the target genes for the two tracks.

-9)	Explore the enrichment results in the Transcription Factors tabview.
+9)	Explore the enrichment results in the **Transcription Factors** tabview.
 Each row is a TF that is a potential co-regulator of the genes in our network.
 Each row represents a cluster that combines related motifs or tracks or both.

    ●	Select the ‘Transcription Factors’ tab of the ‘Results Panels’.